Take the steps to begin your journey:

-- Successfully complete the distinguished level of achievement under the Foundation, Recommended or Advanced high school program or complete the portion of the program that was available to them; or
+- Successfully complete the distinguished level of achievement under the Foundation high school program, the Recommended High School Program or the Distinguished Achievement Program or complete the portion of the program that was available to them; or

 - Successfully complete a curriculum that is equivalent in content and rigor to the recommended or advanced high school program at a high school that is exempt from offering such programs; or